heron-solver/heron/README.md

 Heron
 ===================

-> Symbolic Simulation Engine for Timed Causality Models expressed in the [Tagged Events Specification Language (TESL)](http://wwwdi.supelec.fr/software/TESL/)
+> Interactive Simulation Solver for Timed Causality Models expressed in TESL

 [![Build Status](https://travis-ci.org/EmptyStackExn/heron.svg?branch=master)](https://travis-ci.org/EmptyStackExn/heron)

-This prototype solves specifications in TESL [1] by **structure-directed counterfactual reasoning**.
-Unlike the original solver, Heron [2] does not focus on execution and returns classes of execution traces.
-They allow to identify and isolate events (*aka* clocks) that may be **interfering** with others.
+**Heron** is a solver for the [Tagged Events Specification Language (TESL)](http://wwwdi.supelec.fr/software/TESL/), a declarative language to specify synchronization of discrete events for simulation.
+This prototype provides:

+ 1. Definition of TESL specifications for causality and time scale between events.
+ 2. Simulation by full or partial generation of execution traces.
+ 3. Runtime compliance-monitoring of systems (SUT).

 Getting started
 -------------------
-We recommend compiling with [MLton](http://mlton.org/) to enjoy the interesting code optimization features of Standard ML.
-To build sources, type the following
+We recommend compiling with [MLton](http://mlton.org/) to enjoy code optimization features.
+To build sources on Ubuntu, type the following
 ```bash
 sudo apt-get install mlton ml-lex ml-yacc
 make